 This section describes aggregates (also described as set functions in ANSI SQL-92 and as column functions in some database literature).
 They provide a means of evaluating an expression over a set of rows.
 Whereas the other built-in functions operate on a single expression, aggregates operate on a set of values and reduce them to a single scalar value.
 Built-in aggregates can calculate the minimum, maximum, sum, count, and average of an expression over a set of values as well as count rows.

-The built-in aggregates can operate on the data types shown in Permitted Data Types for Built-in Aggregates.
+The built-in aggregates can operate on the data types shown in the following table.